rubanp/notifications-page/README.md

 For this project I used Frontend Mentors notification page design but I decided to challenge myself by making the notifications dynamic and more interactive.

-The original design only showed a `Mark all as read`, but I wanted to create a more comprehensive system.
+The original design only showed a `Mark all as read` button, but I wanted to create a more comprehensive system.

 The additional features I included were:
 - Show an 'additional options' button on hovering over notifications